siddhant-kumar-ucsd/cse15l-lab-reports/lab-report-5-week-10.md

 In order to find the diff between the reults of the two markdown-parse versions we have, we need to run the tests on all of the `.md` files and save the data into a `.txt` file that we can access later.

-In order to do this, we first add a line to the `script.sh` file that will outpu the name of the file we are testing.
+In order to do this, we first add a line to the `script.sh` file that will output the name of the file we are testing.

+This file will iterate through each of the `.md` files within the `test-files` directory.
+It will print out the name of the file, execute the `java MarkdownParse` command with the name of the file as the argument.

 The updated file is as shown below: